This study programme starts in August.

 - country list. and a completed bachelor's degree comparable to a Norwegian bachelor's degree.
 Applicants with foreign education, please refer to the

-- a specialization defined by the programme (Special admission requirements - see below)
+- a specialization defined by the programme

-- a minimum grade point average (GPA) of C (in Norwegian scale) or equivalent from the specialization in your degree.
+- a minimum grade average of C (in the Norwegian grading scale) or equivalent from the specialization in your degree.

 - a language requirement documented by one of the tests/exams below:

-a) Passed examination in English foundation course (140 hours/5 periods per week) in Norwegian upper secondary school with a minimum grade of 4 (or an equivalent grade from a Nordic upper secondary school) or alternatively passed examination in English from second and/or third school year, or
+a) Passed examination in English foundation course (140 hours/5 periods per week) with a minimum grade of 4 in Norwegian upper secondary school (or an equivalent grade from a Nordic upper secondary school) or passed examination in English from second and/or third school year in Norwegian upper secondary school, or

 b) An internationally recognised English language proficiency test.

-• 10 ECTS-credits in mathematics
+10 ECTS credits in mathematics

-• 10 ECTS-credits in statistics and methods
+10 ECTS credits in statistics and methods

 Ranking of applicants

-Applicants are ranked according to their grade point average (GPA).
-Applicants who can not be estimated according to their grade point average, will be ranked based on individual assessment.
+Applicants are ranked according to their grade average in the specialization of their degree.
+Applicants who cannot be ranked according to their grade average, will be ranked on the basis of an individual assessment.

 Recognition of prior education

 If you have previous higher education, you may apply for specific recognition of this education as part of your degree.
 Education from both Norwegian and non-Norwegian higher education institutions may be recognised.
 Recognition depends upon whether the education meets the specific requirements of your degree.
-Read more about recognition of prior education at the Faculty of Social Sciences.
+Read more about recognition of prior education.